What is a new hire welcome letter?

 5. Provide need-to-know information

-Give the employee the necessary information regarding their first day on the job and direct them to documents and forms they need for onboarding.
-Be sure to include start time, first-day expectations, dress code and policies that might come into place during the first few days.
+Provide essential first-day details and share links to necessary onboarding documents.
+Be sure to include start time, first-day expectations, dress code and policies that might be relevant during the first few days.

 6. Personalize as needed

-Include any other information you might want to include in your new hire packet that would help the person get comfortable before their first day on the job.
+Include any other information that might help the person get comfortable before their first day on the job.
 For example, you could add an organizational chart, a link to the employee handbook and details about how to sign up for health insurance and other benefits.

 7. Wrap up the letter